-Johnson Park in Walker has Alll the Room to Run, Bike and Play
+Johnson Park in Walker Has All the Room to Run, Bike and Play

 2600 Wilson Ave, Walker, MI 49534

-Their address will take you to the main entrance near the historic closed shelter.
+Their address will take you to the main entrance near the historic enclosed shelter.
 However, sometimes this entrance is closed.

-(The lodge is a popular place for weddings and other events, so the lot is often busy on weekends.)
+Good to know: The lodge is a popular place for weddings and other events, so the lot is often busy on weekends.

 Further down Butterworth you’ll find another entrance to the red playground area, where there is a bathroom and covered shelter.

-Because Johnson Park is so large, I’d recommend reviewing their park map before heading out — it’ll give you a better understanding of the park and where to find entrances.
+Because Johnson Park is so large, we recommend reviewing their park map before heading out — it’ll give you a better understanding of the park and where to find entrances.

 Johnson Park map